Replacing a Salt Lamp Light Bulb

 While incandescent bulbs are well-suited to this purpose and are relatively inexpensive and easy to find, other types of bulbs can also be used in salt lamps, such as compact fluorescent and LEDs.

 LED bulbs are also energy-efficient, and are available in a wide range of colors and styles.
 They are a long-lasting and durable option, but may not produce the same warm, amber glow as incandescent bulbs.
+Be sure to see the information below on ‘color temperature’.

 Can Compact Fluorescent Bulbs Be Used In A Salt Lamp?

 One advantage of using compact fluorescent bulbs in a salt lamp is their energy-efficiency.
 These bulbs use less energy than incandescent bulbs, which means that they can help to reduce energy costs and are more environmentally friendly.
+The University of Kentucky put together a really great summary in this PDF about Compact Fluorescent Lamp Replacement.

-Are Led Bulbs A Good Choice For Use In A Salt Lamp?
+Are LED Bulbs A Good Choice For Use In A Salt Lamp?

 LED bulbs are a popular choice for use in salt lamps because they are energy-efficient and long-lasting, and are available in a wide range of colors and styles.

 One advantage of using LED bulbs in a salt lamp is their energy-efficiency.
 LED bulbs use less energy than incandescent bulbs, which means that they can help to reduce energy costs and are more environmentally friendly.
+There are starting to be many more choices in LED bulbs where the manufacturers are offering them in the same form factors as incandescent bulbs (both base and globe size).

 They also have a longer lifespan than incandescent bulbs, meaning that they need to be replaced less often.
 In addition, LED bulbs are available in a wide range of colors, including warm white and amber, which can help to create a cozy atmosphere in a room.